A deadly shooting unfolds at Tree of Life synagogue

 The attack on a Pittsburgh synagogue that claimed the lives of 11 people and wounded six began before 10 a.m.
 Saturday, authorities said, when suspected gunman Robert Bowers drove a green Hyundai Sonata to the neighborhood of Squirrel Hill.

+Bowers would later tell a member of the Pittsburgh SWAT team who apprehended him that he "wanted all Jews to die" and that he thought the Jewish community was "committing genocide to his people," according to excerpts of a police complaint issued Sunday.

-He began shooting before 9:45 a.m. as services were underway at the Tree of Life Synagogue, they said, and police were called to reports of shots fired.
+He began shooting before 9:45 a.m. as Sabbath services were underway at Tree of Life synagogue, they said, and police were called to reports of shots fired.

 "After he entered the synagogue, it looks like at that point he murdered the 11 [worshippers]," Bob Jones, special agent in charge of the FBI's Pittsburgh office, told reporters Saturday.

-Police said Bowers was on his way out of the synagogue when police arrived, and there was an exchange of gunfire.
-He shot two police officers and sustained multiple gunshot wounds, authorities said.
+Police said Bowers was on his way out of the synagogue when officers arrived, and there was an exchange of gunfire.
+One officer was shot in the hand and the second had several cuts to his face from shrapnel and broken glass, according to police.

-Bowers allegedly went back inside and continued to exchange gunfire with officers.
-Pittsburgh Police Chief Scott Schubert told reporters two SWAT officers were injured inside the building.
+Police said Bowers then retreated into the building.
+A small SWAT unit then followed the shooter into the building.

+"They observed Bowers had shot and killed multiple victims" — eight men and three women, according to the police complaint.

 Authorities believe the suspect was in the synagogue a total of 20 minutes.